 Reflects traditional Big Band instrumentation (saxophone, trumpet, trombone and rhythm section).
 Students are exposed to the history of jazz, a variety of jazz styles, as well as the work of specific musicians with a distinct type of jazz.
-They will expected to be able to classify, analyze, critique and apply what they learn.
+They will be expected to classify, analyze, critique and apply what they learn.
 This is a performance class; therefore, students are expected to attend all rehearsals, sectionals and performances.